zomer701/blog-ai/blog-public/README.md

 # Blog Public - Reader-Facing Website

 Next.js app for readers to browse and read AI/tech blog articles with multi-language support.
+Ships with built-in sample data so you can see the UI without a backend.

 ## Features